JonmarCorpuz/SecondBrain/Protocol - IP.md

 ### Version (4 bits)

+The Version field indicates the IP version that's being used, which in this case is set to 4 for IPv4

 ### Header Length (4 bits)

+The Header Lengt field specifies the length of the IPv4 header in 32-bit words

+* With 4 bits, the Header Length fiel can represent values from 0 to 15, where each value corresponds to a header length ranging from 0 (no header present) to 60 byes (the maximum header length)
+* Since the header length is specified in 32-bit words, the actual header length in bytes is calculated by multiplying the value in the Header Length field by 4

 ### Type of Service (8 bits)

 ### Total Length (16 bits)

+The Total Length field indicates the total length of the IPv4 packet, including the header and payload

+* The maximum value is 65 535 bytes (524 280 bits)

 ### Identification (16 bits)

+The Identification field is used for uniquely identifying fragments of an original IP datagram

+* Primarily used in fragmentation and reassembly of IP packets

 ### Flags (3 bits)

+The Flags field contains control flags that are used for fragmentation and reassembly

+* Reserved (bit **0**), which indicates that the bit is reserved for potential future use
+* Don't Fragment (bit **1**), which indicates that the packet should not be fragmented
+* More Fragments (bit **2**), which indicated that there are more fragments following this one

 ### Fragment Offset (13 bits)

+The Fragment Offset field indicated in what portion of a fragmented packet that it belongs to

+* Specifies where the fragment fits in the original datagram

 ### Time to Live (8 bits)